 MISTAKE #2 - Relying solely on partner reports to understand performance.

-How can you make the best of your sponsorship decisions if you don’t have 100% transparency and access to the data?
+How can you make the best of your sponsorship decisions if you don’t have 100% transparency and control of the data?

-THE FIX: Take a more proactive role in sponsorship measurement.
-The best way to do this is by using your own sponsorship analytics platform so that you can more effectively work in unison with your partners and agencies.
+THE FIX: Take a more proactive role in sponsorship measurement and consider purchasing your own measurement platform so that you can more effectively collaborate with your agency and leverage your rights holder partnerships.
 You can't make a decision if you don't have the data, and if you can't count it, it doesn't count.

 Reporting from sports partners is great during an end of season check-in, but reporting is often very high level and delivered too late to make improvements.
 By analyzing performance in your own analytics platform, you can have more control of your sponsorships' performance across all partners, assets and channels in one place.
 And, you have the insights and data you need to ask for make-goods, negotiate better at renewal time and ultimately ensure your sponsorship investments are driving the most impact.

 MISTAKE #3 - Waiting until the end of the season to collect reporting.

 Your partners may give you mid and end of season reports that provide high level insights on a few metrics.
 Their ability to deliver performance recaps in a timely manner is often at the liberty of their measurement provider, and traditional measurement providers are slow, can only track exposure on social media or broadcast (not both), and they use outdated, nonstandard methodologies.
 Because of this, you can’t make the change on any of your sponsorship assets until the following season.